tyrone8980/Flickster/README.md

 * [X] Views should be responsive for both landscape/portrait mode.
       * [X] In portrait mode, the poster image, title, and movie overview is shown.
       * [X] In landscape mode, the rotated alternate layout should use the backdrop image instead and show the title and movie overview to the right of it.

+* [X] Expose details of movie (ratings using RatingBar, popularity, and synopsis) in a separate activity.

+* [X] Allow video posts to be played in full-screen using the YouTubePlayerView (2 points)

+    * [X] When clicking on a popular movie (i.e. a movie voted for more than 5 stars) the video should be played immediately.
+    * [X] Less popular videos rely on the detailed page should show an image preview that can initiate playing a YouTube video.

 The following **optional** features are implemented:

 * [ ] Display a nice default [placeholder graphic](https://guides.codepath.com/android/Displaying-Images-with-the-Glide-Library#advanced-usage) for each image during loading
 * [ ] Improved the user interface by experimenting with styling and coloring.
 * [ ] For popular movies (i.e. a movie voted for more than 5 stars), the full backdrop image is displayed.
 Otherwise, a poster image, the movie title, and overview is listed.
 Use Heterogenous RecyclerViews and use different ViewHolder layout files for popular movies and less popular ones.
+* [ ] Add a play icon overlay to popular movies to indicate that the movie can be played (1 point).
+* [ ] Apply the popular ButterKnife annotation library to reduce view boilerplate.
+(1 point)
+* [ ] Add a rounded corners for the images using the Glide transformations.
+(1 point)

 ## Video Walkthrough